appserver-io/appserver/_posts/2014-12-30-persistence-container-basics.md

     // encrypt password by calling the SLSB
     $encryptedPassword = $this->aStatelessSessionBean->hashPassword($password);

+    /*
-    // implement functionality to store password to database here }
+     * Implement functionality to store password to database here */
+  }
 }
 ```